alpaka-group/alpaka/README.md

 [Boost](http://boost.org/) 1.56+ is the only mandatory external dependency.
 The **alpaka** library itself just requires header-only libraries.
-However some of the examples require different boost libraries to be built.
+However some of the examples require different boost libraries (e.g. program_options) to be built.

-When the *CUDA* accelerator back-end is enabled, version *7.0* of the *CUDA SDK* is the minimum requirement.
+When an accelerator back-end using *CUDA* is enabled, version *7.0* of the *CUDA SDK* is the minimum requirement.

-When one of the *OpenMP 2.0* accelerator back-ends is enabled, the compiler and the platform have to support *OpenMP 2.0* or newer.
+When an accelerator back-end using *OpenMP 2.0/4.0* is enabled, the compiler and the platform have to support the corresponding *OpenMP* version.

-When the *OpenMP 4.0* accelerator back-end is enabled, the compiler and the platform have to support *OpenMP 4.0* or newer.
+When an accelerator back-end using *Boost.Fiber* is enabled, the develop branch of boost and the proposed boost library [`boost-fibers`](https://github.com/olk/boost-fiber) (develop branch) are required.

-When the *Boost.Fiber* accelerator back-end is enabled, the develop branch of boost and the proposed boost library [`boost-fibers`](https://github.com/olk/boost-fiber) (develop branch) are required. `boost-fibers`, `boost-context` and all of its dependencies are required to be build in C++14 mode `./b2 cxxflags="-std=c++14"`.
+`boost-fibers`, `boost-context` and all of its dependencies are required to be build in C++14 mode `./b2 cxxflags="-std=c++14"`.

 Usage